JoMaska/Telegram-bot-taskbook/README.md

 👋 Greetings, future programmers!

-🚀 C++ Taskbook is a project developed by 1st year students of Moscow Polytechnic, which will help you to master C++ programming language.
+🚀 C++ Taskbook is a project that will help you master the C++ programming language.

 📚 Here you will find a variety of tasks that will help you: